Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

 ## Project Objectives

-• Through this project, I solved three main problems:
+• Through this project, we had three main tasks:

-(1) Classified negative and positive reviews by a self-defined metric.
-After the model fitting, gained insights about what words usually contribute to the negative or positive review.
-A restaurant can summarize what's the main aspect such as food or service that resulted in a lower rating.
+- 1. **Classified negative and positive reviews** by a self-defined metric.
+    - After the model fitting, gained insights about what words usually contribute to the negative or positive review.
+    - A restaurant can summarize what's the main aspects the customers care about, so that make corresponding improvement to attract more customers.
+- 2. Used unsupervised learning to **cluster reviews into groups**.
+    - Clustered positive reviews of all business in "Las Vegas" into groups
+        - By finding the top 10 features of centroid of each cluster, we can get information about the key features of different type of business, thus, if you’re going to start a new business in such type, you can pay more attention to these key features which customer care mostly.
+    - Clustered reviews of the most reviewed restaurant in "Las Vegas" into groups

-(2) Used unsupervised learning to cluster users into groups.
-Identified and understood the common user preference within each of the group by inspecting the cluster centroids.
+        - By inspecting the cluster centroids, identified and understood the common user preference within each of the group, providing information for market promotion strategy.

-(3) Built a restaurant recommender system using collaborative filtering and matrix factorization based on users’ past visits and ratings.
+- 3. **Built a restaurant recommender system** using collaborative filtering and matrix factorization based on users’ past visits and ratings.

-- For Lending club, it's extremely important to know how's the loan repayment capacity for each loan applicant, and how much interest rate should be assigned to each loan application appropriately.
-    - Firstly, knowing the loan repayment capacity for each loan applicant could help it decide whether to "accept" or "deny" a loan application.
-    - Second, evaluating interest rate precisely could bring an additional incentive for those who are willing to "lend" money and also attain a balance between demand (borrowers) and supply (lenders).
-- As a result, some suitable metrics must be determined by looking at the dataset.
-    - **Metrics**
-        - **loan status**: To evaluate the loan repayment capacity for each loan applicant.
-        - **interest rate**: A numerical feature playing a role of balancing demand and supply.
-        - **grade**: A good categorical index to know the loan repayment capacity.
-- In our work, we bulid models to predict **Default(loan status)**, **Interest Rate** and **Loan Grade**.